-In this course, the student will discuss the basic fundamentals of the assessment process and its relationship with the educational process.
-They will evaluate assessment strategies used to determine the effectiveness in the processes.
-They will analyze how to use the assessment
+In this course, students will discuss the fundamental principles of the assessment process and its relationship with teaching effectiveness in educational settings.
+They will evaluate assessment techniques and strategies used in teaching and learning processes.
+In addition, students will develop a learning assessment plan to determine the effectiveness of educational processes.